 My Office Chair has a squeak

 While silicone-based lubricants are excellent for metal, plastic, and rubber.
-A wax, such as beeswax, is the best choice for wooden chairs.
 These days most people that have a home office chair will most likely have one made from metal, plastic, and rubber.
 We will therefore focus on Oil & Silicone based lubricants.

 If you do have a ‘retro’ wooden office, sorry!